-For the entry tunnel Ögländ System AB has delivered a custom-made framework of hot dip galvanized Mekano® channels.
-This system facilitates all disciplines and was installed directly onto the rock bolts of these underground tunnels.
+For the entry tunnel, Oglaend System designed and supplied a custom-made framework of Mekano® channels in HDG.
+This system facilitates for combining all disciplines in the same system.
+It was installed directly onto the rock bolts in these underground tunnels.

-"Our rock bolts could not hold the tolerances they were supposed to and weren't straight, so we got a fixing from Oglaend System that made it all straight, and then we could use a traditional central support system," Peder Oreskär from NCC explains.
+“Our rock bolts could not hold the tolerances they were supposed to and they were crooked, so we got a fixing from Oglaend System that made it all straight, and then we could use a traditional central support system,” Peder Oreskär from NCC explains.

 Several challenges such as; tall ceiling, uneven surface and a humid environment had to be considered when choosing the right support system for this project.
 Due to these challenges it was important that Oglaend System could facilitate for unforeseen modifications.